kevinsupendi/intern-pendi/Documentation/quickstart.md

 2. Open gce.tf
 3. Configure the cloud provider resource bracket in gce.tf, change credentials, project and region.
 Here is how to get gce json credentials
 [here](https://www.terraform.io/docs/providers/google/index.html#authentication-json-file), change the file path to your liking
-4. Edit variables.tf to change the number of etcd, master and node instances
-5. Now open terminal in the same directory, run command :
+4. Configure filepath for SSH public key in each etcd, master, node component inside the metadata block.
+Change the following with your own username and your filepath

     ```
+    metadata {
+      block-project-ssh-keys="true"
+      ssh-keys = "pendi:${file("~/.ssh/id_rsa.pub")}"
+    }
+    ```

+5. Edit variables.tf to change the number of etcd, master and node instances
+6. Now open terminal in the same directory, run command :

+    ```
     terraform apply
     ```

-5. If the command ran succesfully, it should produce output similar to this.
+7. If the command ran succesfully, it should produce output similar to this.

     ```
     ansible_inventory = [etcd]